THE JEMISON-VAN DE GRAAFF MANSION

-The Jemison- Van de Graff Mansion (constructed 1852-62) was one of the last and most elaborate great houses to be built in Alabama before the devastation of Reconstruction following the American Civil War.
-The builder, wealthy planter, businessman and Senator in the Confederacy Robert Jemison, Jr., spared no expense to create a state-of-the-art city home for his family.
-The Italianate style house was designed by Philadelphia architect John Stewart who was in Tuscaloosa supervising the construction of Bryce Hospital which was designed by him and his partner Samuel Sloan.
+The Jemison-Van de Graaff Mansion was constructed by state senator Robert Jemison, Jr. between 1859-1863.
+This mansion was the senator's city residence and intended to be a place for hosting important colleagues and upscale parties.
+The Jemison's spared no expense to create this state-of-the-art city home.
+The Italianate style house was designed by Philadelphia architect John Stewart who was in Tuscaloosa supervising the construction of Bryce Hospital.
 The Jemison home incorporated the latest innovations in design and technology including an elaborate plumbing system which included running water, flush toilets, and a copper bath tub; a large conservatory to be warmed by a central heating plant (which was never installed due to the Yankee blockade) and indoor lighting fueled by coal gas manufactured in a machine located in the basement.
 Other modern features incorporated in the design were a boiler for producing hot water, a gas stove, an early form of “refrigerator” and a dumb waiter from the basement kitchen to the pantry located above.